HACCP plan

 Step 5.
 Identify corrective actions

-A HACCP plan is not a zero-risk approach.
+A HACCP plan is a systematic approach to food safety, but that doesn't mean it's a zero-risk approach.
 This means there may be lapses in the system, especially if there is due maintenance in the operations or other unforeseen circumstances.
 Monitoring procedures can reveal a trend towards loss of control, which is when corrective actions are needed.

 Corrective actions aim to gain control over the operations again and address the remaining food safety risk with little to no compromise to the food products.